 Was Kurt McFall Murdered By A Cult?
 Or Did Simply Slip And Fall To His Death?

-17-year-old Kurt Thomas McFall was smart, well-spoken curly-haired, popular kid who made friends easily.
-He loved anything to do with computers and was also an experience mountain climber and diver.
+17-year-old Kurt Thomas McFall was a smart, well-spoken curly-haired, popular kid who made friends easily.
+He loved anything to do with computers and was also an experienced mountain climber and diver.
 He also liked to play Dungeons and Dragons.

-Kurt was born on December 9th, 1966 in San Diego, California to Thomas McFall.
-His parents had divorced and he was living in a town house in Concord with his dad.
+Kurt was born on December 9th, 1966, in San Diego, California to Tommy Keith McFall and Joan Marjorie Svoboda.
+His parents had divorced, and he was living in a town house in Concord with his dad.

 In high school, Kurt was a member of the Society for Creative Anachronism and they'd hang out, dressed in costumes and practice sword fighting in the parking lot of an Oakland subway station.